Part I: Introduction – In Defence of Zoos

 PART II – The History of Zoos & Animal Welfare Organisations

 This is Part II of the Conquerors to Custodians series where we will explore a brief history of zoos, and detail the various facilities and organisations that manage and monitor them.
-Read Part I here.

 We’ll start this article with a brief history of zoos and animal parks in general and then as applies to South Africa.
-Even though zoos are historically common and significant in human history, our understanding and ethical treatment of animals has vastly evolved and what was acceptable even 50 years ago is no longer considered now in many ecological circles.
+Even though zoos are historically common and significant in human history, our understanding and ethical treatment of animals has vastly evolved and what was acceptable even 50 years ago is no longer even considered in many ecological circles.
 To that end, I do not condone all zoos and, in fact, there are many that should be shut down immediately, but there are several that are worth supporting.
 I will also be talking about the organisations in place to keep check on such facilities, including animal welfare groups, zoological associations, studbooks, and conservation permit associations.

 The Ugly Origins of Zoos